WellthCare

 When you have two plans, they don’t operate independently.
 They follow strict COB rules to determine payment order and prevent overpayment.
 Key principles include:

-- The Birthday Rule: For dependent children covered by both parents' plans, the plan of the parent whose birthday (month and day) comes first in the calendar year is primary.
-The year of birth is not considered.
+1. The Birthday Rule: For dependent children on both parents’ plans, the parent whose birthday (month and day) comes first in the year has the primary plan.
+Year of birth doesn’t matter.

-- Employer Plan vs. Non-Group Plan: An employer-sponsored plan is typically primary over an individual plan you purchase on your own.
+2. Employer Plan vs. Non-Group Plan: An employer-sponsored plan is typically primary over an individual plan you buy on your own.

-- Active Employee vs. Retiree/Layoff: A plan from an employer where you are an active employee is primary over a plan from a former employer (like COBRA).
+3. Active Employee vs. Retiree/Layoff: A plan from your current employer is primary over one from a former employer, like COBRA.

-- Medicare and Group Health: If you are 65+ and your employer has 20 or more employees, your employer plan is primary and Medicare is secondary.
-If the employer has fewer than 20 employees, Medicare is primary.
+4. Medicare and Group Health: If you’re 65+ and your employer has 20+ employees, your employer plan is primary and Medicare is secondary.
+Fewer than 20 employees?
+Medicare is primary.

 The Pros, Cons, and a Modern Alternative